UEFA meeting: What now for Euro 2020 and domestic football?

 How and where will the meetings take place?

-The threat of the coronavirus means the meetings will take place remotely, via video conference call.
+The threat of the coronavirus means Tuesday's meetings will take place remotely, via video conference call.

 They will be led by UEFA president Aleksander Ceferin and his operational leadership team and will involve the European Club Association, which represents almost 250 clubs across the continent, including Premier League sides such as Arsenal, Liverpool, Newcastle and Tottenham, the European Leagues, which represent 32 leagues, including the Premier League and EFL, and all 55 of UEFA's member associations.